10.8.17

 & the Atlantic Ocean.

 Sitting on the front porch, we are at eye level with the wildflowers and entertained by the blue dragonflies, honey bees, flies, and a variety of butterflies.
-Smaller birds will stop by to feed off the spider webs and hummingbirds buzz over our heads to get to my pelargoniums.
+Smaller birds will stop by to feed on the spider webs, and hummingbirds buzz over our heads to reach my pelargoniums.

 Yellow Coreopsis

-Last year I discovered yellow coreopsis on our septic lawn.
-I got Jim to stop mowing that area last year and was thrilled to see other wildflowers like the brown-eyed Susans, Queen of the Meadow, and lots of grass varieties with their own colors and seed style coming out of the sandy ground.
+Last year, I discovered yellow coreopsis on our septic lawn.
+I got Jim to stop mowing that area last year and was thrilled to see other wildflowers, such as the brown-eyed Susans, Queen of the Meadow, and various grass varieties with their own colors and seed styles emerging from the sandy ground.

 A variety of wild grasses & ox-eyed daisies